androidDev18026/Radial-Basis-NN/README.md

 # Radial-Basis-NN
+---
-Implementing Radial basis Neural Network w/ Python+NumPy
+Implementing Radial basis Neural Network w/ Python+NumPy to estimate sin() of any number